Ezequiel92/alien_invasion/README.md

 A 2D game made with the [pygame](https://www.pygame.org/) library and based on the exercise proposed in chapters 12, 13 and 14 of [_Python Crash Course_](https://ehmatthes.github.io/pcc_2e/) by Eric Matthes (2ed.), with some added features:

-* Initial menu to choose between playing a new game, loading a saved game, or seeing a ranking of users according to their scores.
+* Initial menu to choose between playing a new game, loading a saved game, or seeing a ranking of users.
-* Menu to choose between full screen or a floating window.
+* Menu to choose between playing with full screen or with a floating window.
 * Menu to choose the level of difficulty.
 * Menu to create a user, play as an already created user or play anonymously.
-* You can pause the game, and then resume, quit or save.
+* You can pause the game, and then resume, quit or save it.
 * Sound effects.

 ## 🚀 Description

 This game resembles the classic [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders) from the 70'.

 You can control the ship's horizontal position and shoot bullets (up to three bullets on screen at any time).
 When a bullet hits an alien, it disappears and you get points.
-When the whole fleet is eliminated, you go to the next level, and a new fleet appears and starts descending faster.
+When the whole fleet of aliens is eliminated, you go to the next level.
+In each level the fleet descends faster than in the previous one.

 ## 🕹️ Controls and shortcuts